-21.10.
+63 Legislative text Article 21 - Requirements relating to standardisation 21.10.
 The transaction documentation shall include clear provisions that facilitate the timely resolution of conflicts between different classes of investors, voting rights shall be clearly defined and allocated to bondholders and the responsibilities of the trustee and other entities with fiduciary duties to investors shall be clearly identified.

-63. and the responsibilities of the trustee and other entities with fiduciary duties to investors shall be clearly identified.

-A role of having fiduciary duties to investors, similar to the one of the "trustee", is carried out by the Representative of the Noteholders.
-As for its responsibilities and duties see the "Rules of the Organisation of the Noteholders", Article 30 (Duties and powers of the Representative of the Noteholders).
-See also "Description of the Transaction Documents" subsections "The Intercreditor Agreement" and "The Mandate Agreement".

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-Resolution of conflicts between different classes of investors (Article 20 (10))

-70. The objective of this criterion is to help ensure clarity for securitisation noteholders of their rights and ability to control and enforce on the underlying credit claims or receivables.
+STS criteria 63. and the responsibilities of the trustee and other entities with fiduciary duties to investors shall be clearly identified.
+Verified?
+Yes PCS Comment See Prospectus, Trust Agreement section.
+The Trust Agreement section details the responsibilities of the trustee.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale Resolution of conflicts between different classes of investors (Article 20 (10)) 70.
+The objective of this criterion is to help ensure clarity for securitisation noteholders of their rights and ability to control and enforce on the underlying credit claims or receivables.
 This should make the decision-making process more effective, for instance in circumstances where enforcement rights on the underlying assets are being exercised.
 71. To facilitate consistent interpretation of this criterion, the term 'clear provisions that facilitate the timely resolution of conflicts between different classes of investors' should be further interpreted.
+EBA Final non-ABCP STS Guidelines